 ISIL announced the formation of a wilaya, or state, in Yemen in December 2014.
 In March 2015, it claimed its first attack in Yemen: suicide bombings in two Sanaa mosques used by Zaydi Shia Muslims, which killed more than 140 people.

 Providing aid to civilians in Yemen is very difficult.

 Across Yemen, aid organisations are facing major obstacles to helping Yemenis in need of food, medicine, and other essentials.
 The Houthi siege of parts of the city of Taiz has prevented critical medical supplies from arriving.

-Fighting in Aden has made it difficult for the World Food Programme to deliver aid there.
-Meanwhile, Saudi Arabia has pressured aid groups to leave rebel-controlled areas of Yemen, saying that aid workers are at risk.
+Saudi Arabia has pressured aid groups to leave rebel-controlled areas of Yemen, saying that aid workers are at risk.
 In January 2016, a hospital operated by Doctors Without Borders was hit by a rocket, killing four people.
 A bombing carried out by the Saudi-led coalition injured at least six people at a hospital run by Doctors Without Borders in October 2015.